Comic Con and the concert of the Ukrainian chorus: how to spend a weekend in new York city (October 4-6)

 Read more: the Shevchenko scientific society invites all to a lecture “Quo vadis, Ukraine?
 Ethnicity and nationality in contemporary Ukraine.”

-The speaker of the lecture Dr. Oleg Kozachuk, associate Professor, Chernovtsy national University named after Yuriy Fedkovych, and scientist in Fulbrajta.
-One of the key methodological issues in political science in Ukraine is how to determine the ethnic problems in Ukraine, what conceptual framework can be proposed to find possible ways of solving these problems.
+The speaker of the lecture Dr. Oleg Kozachuk, associate Professor Chernivtsi national University named after Yuriy Fedkovych, and scientist in Fulbrajta.
+One of the key methodological issues of political science in Ukraine — how to determine the ethnic problems in this country, what conceptual framework can be proposed to find possible ways of solving these problems.

 In the framework of the “nationality question” addresses the political, economic and cultural conflicts between ethnic groups that inhabit one country.